andrius111/react-todo-list/README.md

 ## The project

-An simple todo app built with react and bootstrap.
+A simple todo app built with react and bootstrap.

 The app has the following features:

 * List tasks
 * Add a new task
-* Update an task
+* Update a task
-* Delete an task
+* Delete a task
-* Mark an task as finished
+* Mark a task as finished
 * Search by the task name
 * Pagination
 * Tasks counts